gustavdelius/AliceProject/README.md

 I will then produce a written report and additionally give a talk on the results of my work.

 ## Data
-In stages 0 and 1, this project uses data from the RAM Legacy stock assessment database (<https://www.ramlegacy.org/>).
+This project uses data from the RAM Legacy stock assessment database (<https://www.ramlegacy.org/>).
 The folder '[RAM Legacy R data](https://github.com/alicedwoodley/Extended-Independent-Project/tree/main/RAM%20Legacy%20R%20Data)' contains both the Rdata file and script file describing the contents of the database.

-In stage 1 onwards, this project uses data from the NOAA Fisheries database (<https://apps-st.fisheries.noaa.gov/stocksmart?app=homepage>).
-The folder '[NOAA Fisheries data](https://github.com/alicedwoodley/Extended-Independent-Project/tree/main/NOAA%20Fisheries%20data)' contains the CSV files of the selected species data.

 ## Project stages and repository contents